Snepsts/albino/README.md

 * A complex combat system that allows for easy modification and flexible arrangements.

+* Good, uniform documentation that can be read and understood by most people.

 * Overall, a game that can be considered complete in the simplest of forms.

 Bonus Goals (Not necessarily going to happen):